techx/projx-web/README.md

 8. Change `mongoUri` in `config.json` from `"data"` to `"mongodb://localhost:27017/projx"`.

-9. For development start, run `$ mongod` in one terminal and `$ gulp` in another terminal in the directory of the projx folder.
+9. For development start, run `$ mongod` in one terminal and `$ gulp` in another terminal while in the projx directory.